att-ar/att-ar/README.md

  - 🔋 I’m interested in Deep Learning and Data Science in any application improving social and environmental well-being.
  - 🔧 I'm currently working on implementing machine learning and data pipeline in AWS.
 I'm also working on physics-informed neural networks.
  - 👀 I would like to expand my data science skills by combining traditional data science with deep learning.
- - :school: I am a student in the Department of Chemical Engineering at the University of Waterloo, Ontario.
+ - :school: I am a student in the Department of Chemical Engineering at the University of Waterloo, Ontario, Canada.
    - First in Class Engineering Scholarship for Year One of Chemical Engineering.
  - :volleyball: My personal hobbies revolve around sports (mainly volleyball).
  - :book: I also enjoy reading fiction novels, especially fantasy fiction.